-The Bank has established DBL Funding Trust No. 1, which comprises two series; Repo Series No. 1 and Series 2015-1PP.
+The Bank has established DBL Funding Trust No. 1, which comprises three series; Repo Series No. 1, Series 2015-1PP and ANZ Warehouse Series.
 Repo Series No. 1 was established in September 2012 to facilitate the Bank's ongoing liquidity management.
 The Bank transfers eligible mortgage receivables to Repo Series No. 1 and simultaneously purchases the RMBS issued by the Series.
-The senior RMBS, which are rated AAA(sf) by Moodys, are eligible for sale and repurchase transactions with the RBA and as such enhance the liquidity position of the Bank.
-During the financial year there were no eligible mortgage receivables transferred to the DBL Trust Repo Series No. 1 (2016: \$199.5 million).
+The senior RMBS, which are rated AAA(sf) by Moody's, are eligible for sale and repurchase transactions with the RBA and as such enhance the liquidity position of the Bank.
+During the financial year, \$200.1 million of eligible mortgage receivables were transferred to the DBL Trust Repo Series No. 1 (2017: \$nil).
 The mortgage receivables transferred to the Repo Series No. 1 have not been derecognised, as the Bank retains substantially all of the risk and rewards of ownership of the transferred assets.